TenWeiZe/DSS5104-Assignment-2/README.txt

 ##Datasets

-Datasets required are included in the folder.
-Unzip the "data" folder
+The required datasets are in the data folder.
+Unzip data.zip into the main project folder

 #Running the experiments